-Stroll through Lecce’s Historic Center
+Stroll through Lecce’s historic center

 Visit the Basilica di Santa Croce